 Other than standard UV-lithography, we also develop and investigate new fabrication techniques and optimize processes for various novel applications in mechanobiology and microscopy.
 Nano Imprinting Lithography (NIL) and wet anisotropic etching are two examples of alternative techniques we exploit.

 We have following facilities to support our work:

-As an independent facility, we have mask drawing tools and a separate fabrication room for PDMS molding.
+As an independent facility, we maintain mask drawing tools and a separate fabrication room for PDMS molding.
 All these facilities are located on T-Lab Level 9.
-Specifically, we have: Photomask drawing tools (L-edit and AutoCAD); PDMS molding station (spin coater, oven, degasser and weighing scale); UV lamp station; and an Oxygen plasma setup.
+Specifically, we have: Photomask drawing tools (L-edit and AutoCAD); PDMS molding station (spin coater, oven, degasser and weighing scale); UV lamp exposure systems and oxygen plasma setup.

-The MBI Nano and Microfabrication Core works in collaboration with the Institute of Materials Research and Engineering (IMRE-ASTAR) to create nano/sub-micron fabrication and multi architecture chips, as well as the Nanyang Technological University for silicon etching (deep reactive ion etching).
-These facilities also act as a standby facilities for the core.
+The MBI Nano and Microfabrication Core works in collaboration with the Institute of Materials Research and Engineering (IMRE-ASTAR) to create nano/sub-micron fabrication and multi-architecture chips, as well as the Nanyang Technological University for silicon etching (deep reactive ion etching).

 We also outsource some specialized processes to ASTAR institutes like Institute of Microelectronics (IME), Data Storage Institute (DSI) and independent manufacturers.